yh-yao/InterpretableClustering/Readme.md

 Interpretable Clustering
 =====

-This repository contains the code for [Interpretable Clustering on Dynamic Graphs with Recurrent Graph Neural Networks].
+This repository contains the code for [Interpretable Clustering on Dynamic Graphs with Recurrent Graph Neural Networks](https://arxiv.org/abs/2012.08740), AAAI 2021.

 ## Data